BOINC/boinc-policy/Governance_Documents/Governance.md

-# BOINC Project Governance
+# BOINC Community Governance
 February 14, 2018

 ## 1. Overview
 BOINC is an open-source middleware system for volunteer computing, originally developed at UC Berkeley.
-BOINC is a meritocratic, consensus-based project.
-Anyone can join the BOINC community and contribute to the project in various ways.
+The software is now maintained by the “BOINC community”, whose governance is described by this document.
+The BOINC community is meritocratic and consensus-based.
+Anyone can join the BOINC community and contribute in various ways.
 Those who consistently make positive contributions, as recognized by other contributors and users, can then become part of the decision-making process.
 This document describes the structures and processes governing these activities.

 ### 1.1 Mission
-The general goal of the project is to maintain and develop BOINC in a way that:
+The general goal of the community is to maintain and develop the BOINC software in a way that:
 - Reflects the needs and interests of its community.
 - Is “sustainable”, i.e. does not depend on any one person, group, or funding source, and which allows and encourages volunteer participation.

 Specific goals include:
 - Distribute an “official” version of the BOINC source code, and a revision history with branches corresponding to public releases.
 - Ensure that the BOINC software is modified as needed to work correctly with new versions of operating systems and virtualization software, new GPUs and other coprocessors, and new versions of server software such as Linux, PHP, Apache, and MySQL.
-- Maintain a “public web site” (currently https://boinc.berkeley.edu) where volunteers can learn about volunteer computing, download the client software in installer form, and get support.
-The web site will also have instructions for people wanting to contribute to the project, and will describe the governance structure of the project, including the current version of this document.
 - Ensure that the BOINC documentation is available online and is maintained.
 - Maintain the process of internationalizing (translating) the BOINC software.
 - Ensure that future development of BOINC proceeds coherently according to architectural plans agreed upon by the community.